zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

   - buildOptions - This function currently tests for the authentication based their the order in the ISession.authTypeOrder property of the session config.
 This must be modified to instead get the authentication order from AuthOrder.getAuthOrder.

-    - **Modify buildOptions ? <span style="color:orange">yes</span>**
+    - **Modify buildOptions ? <span style="color:orange">yes - done</span>**

   - constructor - This function currently hard-codes an order of authentication types into the ISession.authTypeOrder array contained in the supplied session.
 It must be modified to instead call AuthOrder.cacheDefaultAuthOrder with a topDefaultAuth of token.

-    - **Modify constructor?   <span style="color:orange">yes</span>**
+    - **Modify constructor?   <span style="color:orange">yes - done</span>**

   - request - Before calling the https.request() function, the AbstractRestClient.request function must call AuthOrder.putTopAuthInSession to scrub the session configuration before making the actual REST request.

-    - **Modify request? <span style="color:orange">yes</span>**
+    - **Modify request? <span style="color:orange">yes - done</span>**

-  - Each of the following functions reference AUTH_TYPE_XXX to a place an identified type into the ISession.type property of the session.
+  - Each of the following functions reference AUTH_TYPE_XXX to place an identified type into the ISession.type property of the session.
 Since buildOptions calls just one of the following functions based on being the first available authentication provided by AuthOrder.getAuthOrder, none of the following functions need to change.

     - **Modify setBearerAuth ? <span style="color:green">No</span>**